 Serve it in a different way

 So, they don’t like carrots.
 Don’t give up just yet.
 If you’ve tried sticks, how about mashing or grating them?
 It’s sneaky but often does the trick.
 Invest in a couple of cookie cutters.
-Heart-shaped cucumber pieces and star-shaped kiwi pieces are far tastier than regular chunks, didn’t you know?
+Didn’t you know that heart-shaped cucumber pieces and star-shaped kiwi pieces are far tastier than regular chunks?

 Invite others to eat with you